The different seasons

 Storm Petrel Species

-New Zealand, Wilson’s, White-faced Storm Petrel, and Black-bellied Storm Petrel
+New Zealand Storm Petrel, Wilson’s Storm Petrel, White-faced Storm Petrel and Black-bellied Storm Petrel

 Prion Species